 ````

-that will make the link text equal the link location.
+that makes the link text equal to the link location.

 !!! tip